Deboraj-roy/Complete-ecommerce-ASP.NET-MVC-eTicket-Application/README.md

 # eTicket ASP.NET MVC Project

 Welcome to the eTicket ASP.NET MVC project repository!
 This project is part of the learning journey undertaken through the Udemy course "ASP.NET CORE MVC | Build a Complete eCommerce App."
 The main focus of this project is to apply the concepts learned in the course to create a fast and secure eCommerce application using ASP.NET MVC and Entity Framework Core.
+You can explore the live project [here](https://eticketby.azurewebsites.net/).

 ## Course Information

 - **Course Title:** ASP.NET CORE MVC | Build a Complete eCommerce App
 - **Instructor:** [Instructor Name]
 - **Course Link:** [Udemy Course Link](https://www.udemy.com/course/complete-ecommerce-aspnet-mvc-application/)

+## Live Project

+Check out the live version of the eTicket ASP.NET MVC project: [eTicket Live Project](https://eticketby.azurewebsites.net/)

 ## Project Overview